How To Overclock Your CPU

 Overclocking An AMD Processor

-Overclocking an AMD CPU is quite alike, but a diverse software is necessary, so we’ll explain that also.
+Overclocking an AMD CPU is quite similar, but a different software is necessary, so we’ll explain that also.

-The difference here is that we’ll be using Ryzen Master Utility which allows you to directly adjust the frequency of every core instead of increasing multipliers.
+The difference here is that we’ll be using Ryzen Master Utility which allows you to directly modify the frequency of every core instead of increasing multipliers.

 To do that, download and install the software.
-You should also download and install Cinebench; we’ll need it later.
+You should also download and install Cinebench; we’ll require it later.

 Open Ryzen Master and then click on Advanced View located on the bottom left of the Ryzen Master window.
 Toggling Advanced View will open up tons of options.

 Now, open up Profile 1 or Profile 2 on the left side of the window and then select Manual under Control Mode.
-Manual provides us with complete control over every core clock speed.
+Manual provides us with total control over every core clock speed.

 Expand CCD 0, and you’ll see a number of cores.
 How many of them will be on your screen depends on which CPU you have.